apify/crawlee/docs/api/Session.md

 ## `session.setCookiesToJar(response)`

 Sets cookies from response to the cookieJar.
-Parses cookies from "set-cookie" header and sets them to "Session.cookieJar".
+Parses cookies from `set-cookie` header and sets them to `Session.cookieJar`.

 <table>
 <thead>